 The interference is dependent upon the viewing geometry of the remote sensing sensor.
 The interference is observed only in particular geometrical configurations: when the EESS satellite is in its ascending part of the orbits and looking backwards (Figure 2, bottom left), or in its descending part of the orbit and looking forward (Figure 2, top right).
 In both geometrical configurations the satellite is in the northern hemisphere and looking south.
 It is shown in what follows that the interference may be due to reflection of signals originating from communication satellites.

 It should be noted that per Recommendation ITU-R RS.1449, recommends 1, and for evaluation of potential interference into the EESS (passive sensors) in the 18.6-18.8 GHz band from GSO satellites operating in the FSS, the sensor acquiring data over land masses is recommended to be designed to collect data in 50% of its orbit (while travelling towards the poles), in order for the FSS pfd limit, contained in RR Table 21-4, to allow passive sensor to acquire a satisfactory amount of useful data over land masses.
 Figures 1, 2 and 4 show maps of RFI index over both the land masses and water surfaces, using 100% of the orbit.
-This document studies the interference over water surface, not studied by Recommendation ITU-R RS.1449.
+This document studies the interference over water surface, not considered in Recommendation ITU-R RS.1449.

 Figure 2